edsu/etudier/README.md

 <img style="float: left;" height=300 src="https://raw.githubusercontent.com/edsu/etudier/master/example/output.png">

-*étudier* is a small Python program that uses [Selenium] and [requests-html] to drive a (non-headless) browser to collect a citation graph around a particular citation from [Google Scholar] and write it out as a [Gephi] file using [networkx].
+*étudier* is a small Python program that uses [Selenium] and [requests-html] to drive a *non-headless* browser to collect a citation graph around a particular [Google Scholar] citation.
+The resulting network is written out a [Gephi] file and a [D3] visualization using [networkx]. *The D3 visualization could use some work, so if you add style to it please submit a pull request.*

-If you are wondering why it uses a non-headless it's because Google is [quite protective] of this data and routinely will ask you to solve a captcha (identifying street signs, cars, etc in photos).  *étudier* will allow you to complete these tasks when they occur and then will continue on its way collecting data.
+If you are wondering why it uses a non-headless browser it's because Google is [quite protective] of this data and routinely will ask you to solve a captcha (identifying street signs, cars, etc in photos).  *étudier* will allow you to complete these tasks when they occur and then will continue on its way collecting data.